sf-wdi-19-20/modules/w3_d1_2_apis_continued/README.md

 1. Display a track's album artwork next to each track name and artist name in the view. (**Super Bonus:** You'll notice if you try to access the album artwork but none is available, your app will break.
 Prevent this from happening with a check to see if any artwork is available first.)

 2. Spotify gives us a `preview_url` for each track.
 Create a play button for each track in your view that opens the `preview_url` in a new tab (it will start playing the song!).

+3. Handle the case where no data comes back from Spotify.
+You'll want to let the user know that there are no results, rather than just showing a blank page.

 ## Docs & Reading